Manby1/chat-room/README.md

 The last element would be ignored, and then the module json would be used to convert the list strings into actual lists!
 We would finally have:
 [['M','hel-lo'],['M','hel-lo']].

+***

+Message characterizations
+Client -> Server:
+N - Name specification.
+Sent when connection has ocurred.
+M - Chat message specification - support is currently non-existant for this type of message.
+L - Leave specification.
+Useful for standard exit procedures - can be otherwise inferred.
+C - Card pick - sent as standard card codes (shown in image files).
+E - Other event, e.g. Wild +4 Challenge - non chat, non card pick.
+Server -:> Client:
+J - Join event - broadcast a join event with user name, colour, and ID.
+B - Broadcast - Redirection of a chat message - unsupported C - Card play - broadcast the most recent move.
+Send with a player ID and a card play code.
+E - Other event, e.g. Wild +4 Challenge.
+Similar to Client 'E', but ID is specified.